daybydata/Ethereum_Payment_App/README.md

 * [os](https://github.com/numpy/numpy) - For mathematical operations.

+* [dotenv](https://github.com/sqlalchemy/sqlalchemy) - For database functionality.

 * [requests](https://github.com/pandas-dev/pandas) - For dataframe tools and quantitative analysis.

+* [bip44](https://pypi.org/project/bip44/) - For deriving hierarchical deterministic wallets from a seed phrase based on the BIP-44 standard.

-* [dotenv](https://github.com/sqlalchemy/sqlalchemy) - For database functionality.
+* [web3](https://web3py.readthedocs.io/en/stable/overview.html) - For for connecting to and performing operations on Ethereum-based blockchains.

-* [bip44](https://github.com/voila-dashboards) - For publishing Jupyter notebook output as a web application.

-* [web3](https://github.com/voila-dashboards) - For publishing Jupyter notebook output as a web application.

 * [streamlit](https://github.com/voila-dashboards) - For publishing Jupyter notebook output as a web application.